kavisha3012/flutter-exercise/04-conditional_statement/README.md

 Input basic salary of an employee: 22000

 Expected Output:
-Gross salary = 44000

-## 0424-Write a program to input electricity unit charges and calculate total electricity bill according to the given condition:
+## 0417-Write a program to input electricity unit charges and calculate total electricity bill according to the given condition:
 For first 50 units Rs.
 0.50/unit
 For next 100 units Rs.
 0.75/unit
 For next 100 units Rs.
 1.20/unit